-The Pliocene Modelling Intercomparison Project (PlioMIP) is a multi-model experiment which compares the output of different models' simulations of the mid-Pliocene, as well as pre-industrial simulations, each following a standard experimental design, set out in Haywood et al. (2010, 2011) (further details in section 2.1).
 In this study we analyse the simulation of Arctic sea ice in each of the participating models in PlioMIP Experiment 2 (see Table 1), focusing on both the pre-industrial and mid-Pliocene outputs.
-We quantify the variability of sea ice extent and thickness in both simulations, and present an overview of some of the important mechanisms influencing the simulation of sea ice.
+We quantify the variability of sea ice extent and thickness in both simulations, and identify possible mechanisms that define the result of the sea ice simulations.

-2 Methods
+50 2 Methods